Thom-J-H/Covid2021vs2020/README.md

 # Covid2021vs2020

+Please note: as of 14 May 2022,  all code, data, and image files associated with this repository are now [CC0 (Public Domain)](https://creativecommons.org/share-your-work/public-domain/cc0/).
+Any text commentary remains copyright &copy; 2022 to the respective authors.

 Based upon CDC data provided by the USA government, this study explores the relative risk of dying with Covid in 2021 as compared to 2020.
 Results -- Visualizations and Data Tables -- presented @ <a href ="https://rpubs.com/Thom_JH/Covid_Relative_Risk">Covid in the USA: 2021 vs. 2020</a>.